OlofLindber9/BluetoothComputerControllerAndroidApp/README.md

 ### For the Windows Service:
 - Java Development Kit (JDK)
-- Bluetooth enabled on the Windows device (paired with the Android device)
+- Bluetooth enabled on the Windows device

 ## Installation
 ### Android App: